Printable Syllabus

 Class Exams & Assignment Descriptions : (return to top of page)

-Lecture Exams : Exams will be given during the 1.5 hr lecture period.
-Exams will be comprised of Scantron type questions (Multiple choice, True/False), matching, fill in the blank, and short answer.
-The Final Exam will be comprehensive and cover all material from the beginning of the course, with an emphasis on the most recent material.
+Lecture Exams Exams will be given in the scheduled class period.
+When a student is finished with the exam they may leave the classroom.
+Exams will be comprised of scantron type questions (Multiple choice, True/False), matching, fill in the blank, and short answer.
+The final exam will be comprehensive and cover all material from the beginning of the course, with an emphasis on the most recent material.
 The Final Exam will follow the same format as all previous lecture exams.
-Exams willbe given in the last hour and a half of class period, following a hour and 20 min lecture and a 10 minute break.

-Make-up Exams : Make-up exams will be essay exams.
-Makeup exams may only be given to students if the following criteria are met : 1.
-The student has contacted the instructor BEFORE the exam has started (call 741-2626 or email christine.peters@westvalley.edu) and has made the instructor aware of the absence and 2.
-The student has a college authorize absence (doctor's note, documented family emergency etc.).
+Make-up Exams Make-up exams can be essay exams.
+Makeup exams may only be given to students if the following criteria are met: 1.
+The student has contacted the instructor BEFORE the exam has started (call 741-2626 or email christine_peters@westvalley.edu) and has made the instructor aware of the absence and 2.
+The student has a college authorize absence (doctor’s note, documented family emergency etc.).
 If there is a conflict with the exam schedule, please contact the instructor BEFORE the exam so that an alternate exam can be administered.
 Make-up exams must be scheduled within ONE WEEK of the missed exam.

-Lecture Quizzes: Lecture quizzes will ONLY be given in lecture.
-They will not be able to be made-up.
+Lecture Quizzes: Lecture quizzes will be unannounced and ONLY be given in lecture.
+Quizzes cannot be made up.
 It is therefore essential that you attend all lectures.
 Quizzes will only cover lecture material.
-They will be mainly scantron type questions with a few short answer questions or fill in the blanks.
+Quizzes can be scantron, short answer, or fill in the blanks.
+They may be given at the beginning middle or end of lecture, up to the instructor’s digression.
 The quizzes will allow you to determine how well you understand the lecture material before a lecture exam is given.
 If you are doing poorly on the quizzes be sure to see me for help BEFORE the exam.
 Quizzes will count for ~15% of your final lecture grade.
+You will be allowed to drop your lowest quiz score.

 Assistance: If you have a learning or physical need that will require special accommodations in this class you will need to notify me in writing of your accommodation needs.
 West Valley College makes reasonable accommodations for persons with documented disabilities.
 College materials will be available in alternate formats (Braille, audio, electronic format, or large print) upon request.
 Please contact the Disability and Educational Support Program at (408) 741-5085 (voice) or (408) 741-2658 (TTY) for assistance.
 Disability and Educational Support Program